VeldEnDuin/VeldEnDuin.github.io/en/accomodation/rent/apartment.md

 ## Facilities apartment

-- spacious living room with flat screen and set top box
+- spacious living room with digital tv and modem
 - equipped kitchen with microwave and Philips Barista (coffee cups)
 - welcome pack with coffee and tea
 - bathroom with shower, washbasin and toilet